 It's tough, as George W. Bush pointed out several times during the first presidential debate.
 Tough to send young soldiers into harm's way, tough to comfort their grieving parents, and tough to build a democracy in a country of over 20 million people who have been savagely brutalized for centuries.

-It's also tough to write this editorial.
+It's also tough to write this essay.
 Tough to know which inconsistency, untruth, or breach of logic—from either side of the upcoming presidential election—to tackle first.
 Tough to know how best to address which candidate makes a better choice and why.

 Yet, there's no other topic worth discussing when the fate of humanity hangs in the balance.

 I can hear the scoffs of people who will say the fate of humanity isn't really hanging in any balance at all, or if so, not in the way I think it is.

 They'll say the choice doesn't matter, that Kerry isn't all that different from Bush, except maybe that he's not as good a man, or that he doesn't stay the course.
 They'll say that the dramas of today are no different from the dramas of yesterday—that humanity has been down this road dozens of times.